National Aeronautics and Space Administration

 Selected as a mission specialist by NASA in July 2000, Dr. Nyberg reported for training in August 2000.
 Following the completion of two years of training and evaluation, she was assigned technical duties in the Astronaut Office Station Operations branch where she served as Crew Support astronaut for the Expedition 6 crew during their six-month mission aboard the International Space Station.
 Dr. Nyberg has since served in the Space Shuttle branch, the Exploration branch, and as Chief of the Robotics branch.
-She completed her first spaceflight in 2008 on STS-124, and logged more than 13 days in space.
-Dr. Nyberg is currently serving as a flight engineer aboard the station for Expediton 36.
+A veteran of two spaceflights, Dr. Nyberg served as a Mission Specialist on STS-124 and a Flight Engineer for Expedition 36/37.
+She has accumulated 180 days in space over the course of the two missions.

 SPACE FLIGHT EXPERIENCE: STS-124 Discovery (May 31 to June 14, 2008) was the 123rd space shuttle flight, and the 26th shuttle flight to the International Space Station.
 STS-124 was launched from the Kennedy Space Center, Florida, and docked with the space station on June 2 to deliver the Japanese Experiment Module-Pressurized Module (JEM-PM) and the Japanese Remote Manipulator System.
 STS-124 shuttle astronauts delivered the 37-foot (11-meter) Kibo lab, added its rooftop storage room and conducted three spacewalks to maintain the station and to prime the new Japanese module's robotic arm for work during nine days docked at the orbiting laboratory.
 STS-124 also delivered a new station crew member, Expedition 17 Flight Engineer Greg Chamitoff.
 He replaced Expedition 16 Flight Engineer Garrett Riesman, who returned to Earth with the STS-124 crew.
 The STS-124 mission was completed in 218 orbits, traveling 5,735.643 miles in 13 days, 18 hours, 13 minutes and 7 seconds.